gregswift/nytefyrenet/content/posts/2011-05-17-introducing-rhcpdl-project.md

 But in the nature of our community and open source my protest is not just a bunch of whining (although one could consider the explanation of the background for my protest whining, but take it as you will), but an actually attempt to "fix" the issue.

-Step 1: I wrote and published a utility (<a rel="external" href="http://rhcpdl.googlecode.com/" target="_blank">rhcpdl</a>) that effectively restores this functionality
+Step 1: I wrote and published a utility ([rhcpdl](http://rhcpdl.googlecode.com/)) that effectively restores this functionality
 Step 2: Attempt to get people to use/back that project so that maybe RH will realize they need to fix the issue

-You can get more information from the project page at <a rel="external" href="http://rhcpdl.googlecode.com/" target="_blank">http://rhcpdl.googlecode.com</a>.
+You can get more information from the project page at <http://rhcpdl.googlecode.com>.
 There is also RPMs for RHEL5 and 6, and a SRPM available for download.

 Remember, the goal of this project is obsolescence :)